 Like all Ford products, the EcoBoost is built Ford tough and is designed to last a long time.
 Both the 2.7 and the 3.5 engines are reported by many owners to reach well over 200 000 miles with only regular services and routine maintenance.

 There is no exact amount of guaranteed miles on the EcoBoost, however many owners have made light modifications without any long-term reliability side effects.
 Modifications include upgrades like intakes, exhaust upgrades, and mild engine tunes without compromising the reliability or longevity of these engines.

 300 000 Mile EcoBoost

-There are a few forum members who’s EcoBoost have even hit 300 000 miles without any major repair work.
-Owners claim the only repairs where a couple of throttle bodies that went belly up caused by the plastic gear that wore out.
-Other items include a transmission select sensors that failed.
+There are a few forum members whose EcoBoost have even hit 300 000 miles without any major repair work.
+Owners claim the only repairs were a couple of throttle bodies that went belly up caused by the plastic gear that wore out.
+Other items include transmission select sensors that failed.
 Oxygen sensors can also start playing up resulting in bad readings which will negatively affect your fuel consumption.